Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/comment_xmvZ.md

 We agree that this analysis in S2 can be extended to higher dimensions, and we will incorporate this remark into the supplementary text.
 An extension of these results of a low-dimensional system can be easily echieved by addition of dimensions that have an attractive flow normal to the low-dimensional continuous attractor or invariant manifold.

-In fact, all continuous attractors are center manifolds.
-Therefore, we can always analyse a continuous attractor as a center manifold.
-However, not all center manifolds are continuous attractors.
-So all in all, the results can be extended to higher dimensional systems through reference to the normal hyperbolicity of the involved invariant manifolds.
+The results from a low dimensional system can indeed be extended to higher dimensional systems through reduction methods from center manifold theory.
-We believe that using center manifold theory is superfluous to extend results from low- to high-dimensional systems.
+On the center manifold the singular perturbation problem (as is the case for continuous attractors) restricts to a regular perturbation problem [1a].
+Furthermore, relying on the Reduction Principle [2a], one can always reduce all systems (independent of dimension) to the same canonical form, given that they have the same continuous attractor.
+We thank the reviewer for pointing this out and will add a remark on this possibility to extend results.

 ## Perturbation and dimensionality